jjin49/DeepAttentionPan/readme.md

 our final ensemble prediction model is stored in the "dup_0" folder, suppose now we want to output testing results of the final model in "dup_0".

 1) In the file "dup_0/config.json", the "test_file" refers to the file name of the testing set.
 All the testing files also need to be stored in the folder "dataset".
-In the folder "dataset", the "testing_set.txt" is the testing set we used to compare our results with other IEDB benchmark algorithms.
+In the folder "dataset", the "testing_set.txt" is the testing set we used to compare our results with other IEDB benchmark algorithms. <br>
 2) Back to the directory "codes".
-Run in the command line:
+Run in the command line:<br>
    "python test.py dup_0/config.json".
 After the testing process finishing, the testing results will be output to "dup_0", which are "weekly_result.txt" in detail and "weekly_result_METRICS.txt" for final comparison results.

 ### Training:

 1) Build a new folder "dup_1" inside the folder 'codes'. "dup_1" will be the folder where the algorithm reads the file storing parameters and outputs the trained models. <br>
 2) Copy the "config.json" in "codes/dup_0" to "dup_1". "config.json" is the file storing useful parameters and the source paths of input data.<br>
 3) In the file "config.json", change the content of attribute "working_dir" to be "dup_1".
 You are free to change other parameters to test the effects.
 The "data_file" refers to the file name of the training set, e.g, "training_set.txt".
 All the data files should be stored in the folder "dataset".<br>
 4) Back to the directory "codes".
 Run in the command line: <br>
    "python train.py dup_1/config.json".
 After the training process finishing, the networks will be output to "dup_1".

 ### binding position importance investigation using attention mechanism